Quantumapple/Track-_isolation/README.md

 ## CMSSW9 directory
 NOPU directory contains codes to measure signal windows for track isolation algorithm with SingleMuon without pile-up sample.
 PtMeasure directory contains codes to find a function between deltaphi and transverse momentum.
 DeltaPhi is calculated between two vectors such as PVL1 - L1L2.
+SignalWindow directory has codes to measure signal windows for L1PixelTrigger algorithm